Teesside University LLB Hons 2:1

 The Police Federation both through Solicitors and via the Licensed Access route regularly instruct Paul to represent officers at Gross Misconduct Hearings as well as seeking his advice on esoteric issues concerning the federated ranks.

-Paul was instructed in relation to six separate IPCC enquiries in 2011-12.
+Paul has been instructed in relation to six separate IPCC enquiries.
 None of the officers represented by Paul faced any criticism in the final IPCC report.

 Road Traffic Law